mmore500/waves/blog/_posts/aria-lanea-blog.md

         - What to look for when testing

 ## Wrap Up
 At the end of the WAVES internship, we were given the opportunity to present our summer of work at the BEACON congress.

-The BEACON congress is [BLURB]

-- What is BEACON?
-- Include abstract?
+The BEACON congress is the annual meeting for researchers who belong to the BEACON Center of Evolution in Action (insert link!), an organization of affiliated universities that focuses on the study of evolution in action through an interdisciplinary lens.
+Specifically, BEACON aims to bring together biologists, computer scientists and engineers to both study evolution in action, as well as use evolution to solve complex real-world problems.

+We attended the summer 2021 BEACON congress as both participants and speakers.
+We presented our talk "Planning for the Future of MABE2: A Summer of Documentation and Testing".
+Below you can find both our abstract, as well as a video recording for our talk.

+"The second Modular Agent-Based Evolver framework (MABE2) is an open-source research platform that provides accessible tools for conducting evolutionary computation and digital evolution research.
+MABE2 reduces the time between constructing a hypothesis and generating results by providing a library of modules that connect to form a variety of experiments.
+To promote use among interdisciplinary researchers, modules are connected and adjusted via a simple text interface (i.e., the user does not need to add or edit any code).
+However, if the user requires modules beyond the existing library, MABE2 provides a set of practical tools for developing additional modules.
+With the understanding that MABE2 is a large piece of software, this summer we created a documentation guide and testing framework as part of the 2021 Workshop for Avida-ED Software Development (WAVES).
+In this talk, we will highlight the role of the documentation and testing framework in the  MABE2 user experience through a demonstration of constructing and running a custom experiment.
+By creating the documentation and testing framework, we hope to make MABE2 more approachable to new users and more useful to the interdisciplinary research community."

 - Include video of our talk?

 ## Acknowledgements